ajitagupta/howtoacethebehavioralinterview/README.md

 - What do you do in your free time?

 Example:
 > My name is Ajita Gupta.
 I am originally from India, but I have grown up in Zurich and have been living in Switzerland for 22 years.
-I did my Matura at Kantonsschule Oerlikon in Mathematics and Physics.
+I did my Matura at Kantonsschule Oerlikon
->M
+> in Mathematics and Physics.
+I studied at ETH Zurich, since I was mathematically inclined and I enjoyed solving puzzles and computational problems.
+Switzerland is a very nice
+> place to live in and studying here was a great decision due to the proximity to my family and friends.

 Mention low lights and highlights at each stage of your career.
 Present yourself as a self-effacing, intelligent, hard-working, solid, confident and driven person whom the team can trust and who fits into company culture.
 Now let the company representative(s) do the same about him- / herself and tell you a bit about the role you applied for.

 Your goal should be to lead an ongoing conversation with your interviewers.
 Frame your answers carefully and purposefully.
 You had also better answer fast.
 Speed matters!
 ### 2. Strengths and Weaknesses